Β

-Audiophiles obsess over VTA (Vertical Tracking Angle)—how the stylus sits in the groove.
-One practical headache: cartridge heights vary.
-Swap a tall cartridge for a short one, and your tonearm angle changes unless you adjust arm height or add a spacer/shim.
+Audiophiles obsess over VTA (Vertical Tracking Angle), which is how the stylus sits in the groove.
+One practical headache we often encounter: cartridge heights vary.
+When you swap a tall cartridge for a short one, and your tonearm angle changes unless you adjust arm height or add a spacer/shim.

 Calculator